hnakamur/FormatLink-Firefox/README.md

 ## KNOWN LIMITATIONS

-* Due to web extension API limitations, this extension does not work as users might expect.
-* When you right click on a link without selecting text manually, {{text}} becomes the text of the *first* link of the same URL.
-  * If there is another link of the same URL, {{text}} may be different than the text of you actually selected.
-* Due to security reason, you cannot copy the URL on "about:" pages and addons.mozilla.org pages.
+* Due to security reason, you cannot copy the URL on some pages like addons.mozilla.org.
+See [Content scripts - Mozilla | MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) for details.

 ## License
 MIT License.